 BACHO KIRO CAVES

-Take a short walk along the river and past the lovely waterfalls behind Dryanovo monastery.
-The path brings you to the first electrified lit cave in Bulgaria.
+As well as the monastery to visit, you can take a short walk along the river and past the lovely waterfalls behind the monastery.
+Eventually the path brings you to the first electrified lit cave in Bulgaria.

 The caves are named after Bacho Kiro one of the hero’s at the battle at Dryanovo monastery.

-Although the caves are nearly 4kms in length.
-The visitor’s route exceeds about 700m into the cooler temperatures of the cave.
+Despite the caves being nearly 4kms in length the visitor’s route only exceeds about 700m into the cooler temperatures of the cave.

 The cave is one of the 100 national tourists sites in Bulgaria.

-The caves are well worth a visit.
+In my opinion, the caves are worth a visit.
 The ‘electrified lights’ allow us to view the wonderful forms of stalactites and stalagmites that make up this labyrinth.
 Pop Hariton, the elephant, the caves ear, the throne, the reception hall are some of the wonderful formations inside.

 In 1937 an English expedition led by an American lady Dorothy Garret, found the skeleton of a bear 3metres in height.
 The jaws of this creature can now be seen in the British Museum.
 London.